IshMSahni/SYSC3303_Project_L1_G1/README.md

 - This state defines what happens when the elevator is in motion while going up floors and its separate implementation on how different methods interact with the elevator in this state
 - The next state for this is Arrived

+### OutOfService.java
+- A class that implements ElevatorState
+- This state defines what happens when a bug/fault occurs and the elevater must now remain out of service until the issue is fixed.
+- Note that this state has no next state

 ## Team & Contributions for Iteration 3
-1. Keith Lam - State Machine Diagram, Readme.txt modifications
+1. Keith Lam - Bug input readFile changes, Request with bug modifications, JUnit testing, Readme.txt modifications
 2. Muhammad Furqan - UDP conversion of entire system, All System classess modifications, Sequence Diagram
 3. Ishanov Sahni - ElevatorCar class changes, UML Class Diagram